tangowhisky37/ArduinoProjects/README.md

     - Read up on NodeMCU at http://www.nodemcu.com
     - Twitter account
     - Thingspeak account
+    - Gmail account including libraries (template provided)
     - Configuration of Thingtweet application so that it is integrated with your Twitter account and can publish to it
+    - Configuration of gmail privacy settings to allow for use by third party applications
 - Diagram -
   - View the Fritzing diagram here : https://github.com/tangowhisky37/ArduinoProjects/blob/master/Nodemcu_Geekcreit/ThingSpeakDataUpload/Fritzing/SoilMoistoreSensor_v0.2_bb.png
   - v0.1 of the Fritzing uses a Wemos Pro instead of a NodeMCU since i couldn't find the right template to use.
 Please refer to v0.2